k8-g/ACNH_API/README.md

     - `user_id` (FK): The id from the user table to link an island to its user.

 - Relationships:
-    - Island links back to the User table to access user data
+    - Island links back to the User table to access user data for authorisation purposes
     ```
     user = db.relationship('User', backref='islands')
     ```